-- NOTE the update on Health Board Risk Register (HBRR) risks assigned to the Performance & Finance Committee and actions taken to mitigate them. - CONSIDER any additional information required to support the Committee's scrutiny of risks and mitigations, and its provision of assurance to the Board regarding the same.
+• NOTE the update on Health Board Risk Register (HBRR) risks assigned to the Performance & Finance Committee and actions taken to mitigate them.

-Governance and d Assurance

-Link to Supporting better health and wellbeing by actively promoting and

-Enabling empowering people to live well in resilient communities

-Objectives Partnerships for Improving Health and Wellbeing

-(please choose) Co-Production and Health Literacy

-Digitally Enabled Health and Wellbeing

-Deliver better care through excellent health and care services achi

-Outcomes that matter most to people

-L Best Value Outcomes and High Quality Care Partnerships for Care

-Excellent Staff

-Digitally Enabled Care

-Outstanding Research, Innovation, Education and Learning

-Health and Care

-(please choose) Staying Healthy

-Safe Care

-Effective Care

-Dignified Care

-Timely Care

-Individual Care

-Staff and Resources

-addressed by the as part of the E ed within this report have resource implications whe respective Executive Director leads and taken into Board's IMTP processes.
-Ins (including equality and diversity assessment)

-t the Board has robust arrangements in place to asse s faced by the organisation, as failure to do so could l he UHB.

-Staffing Implica

-policies and have and colleague's to review their ex responsibility for promoting risk management, adher e a personal responsibility for patients' safety as we health and safety.
-Executive Directors/Unit Directors isting operational risks on Datix Risk Module to ensu- up to date risk profile.
-II as their own are requested

-ications (including the impact of the Well-being o f Future

-Generations (W

-he Covid 19 risk register sets out the framework for h ow SBUHB

-essment of existing and future emerging risks, and ho

-to manage and prepare for those risks.

-a, da, ale

-Report History This report provides an update on PFC risks pr reported to Board in July 2022. eviously

-Appendices Appendix 1 - Health Board Risk Register (HBR R) Risks

-bb Assigned to the Derformance & Finance Comm •
+• CONSIDER any additional information required to support the Committee's

+Governance and d Assurance Supporting better health and wellbeing by actively empowering people to live well in resilient communities promoting and Partnerships for Improving Health and Wellbeing П Co-Production and Health Literacy П (picase citouse) Digitally Enabled Health and Wellbeing Deliver better care through excellent health and care servic es achieving the outcomes that matter most to people Best Value Outcomes and High Quality Care \boxtimes Partnerships for Care \boxtimes Excellent Staff \boxtimes Digitally Enabled Care \boxtimes Outstanding Research, Innovation, Education and Learning \boxtimes Health and Care Standards Staying Healthy Safe Care Effective Care Dignified Care \square Timely Care \boxtimes Individual Care \boxtimes Staff and Resources \square and Patient Experience ed within this report have resource implications wh as part of the E e respective Executive Director leads and taken into soard's IMTP processes. consideration Legal Implicatio ns (including equality and diversity assessment) t the Board has robust arrangements in place to asse s faced by the organisation, as failure to do so could h he UHB. • Staffing Implica tions policies and have and colleague's to review their ex esponsibility for promoting risk management, adher e a personal responsibility for patients' safety as we nealth and safety.
+Executive Directors/Unit Directors isting operational risks on Datix Risk Module to ensur up to date risk profile. ll as their own are requested ications (including the impact of the Well-being o f Future ne Covid 19 risk register sets out the framework for he ow SBUHR will make an assessment of existing and future emerging risks, and how it will plan to manage and prepare for those risks.
+Report History This report provides an update on PFC risks last the committee in September 2022. st reported to Appendices Appendix 1 - Health Board Risk Register (HBR) R) Risks • • Assigned to the Performance & Finance Comm ,